-Indian Prime Minister makes historic visit to Israel
+India's Narendra Modi visits Israel

 Modi and Netanyahu are expected to announce agreements and address the media on Wednesday.

-Palestinian visit not on the cards
+Palestinian visit not in the cards

 In May, Modi hosted Mahmoud Abbas, the Palestinian president, for a state dinner and affirmed "India's commitment to the Palestinian cause."
 He later added that he "earnestly hopes for early resumption of talks between Palestine and Israel leading to the establishment of an independent and sovereign State of Palestine."

-However, Modi's schedule does not include a visit to Ramallah, the city where the Palestinian Authority is based
+However, Modi's schedule does not include a visit to Ramallah, the city where the Palestinian Authority is based.

 According to Jaishankar, this has little to do with making a political statement.